dblapps/DAAttributedStringUtils/README.md

 	%N	Reset the font family, style, underlining, and size to defaults.
 	%xS	Set the font size.
 	%s	Reset to the default font size.
+	%L	Start a clickable field within the string.
+	%l	End a clickable field.

 DAAttributedLabel:

 DAAttributedLabel is a simple UIView subclass for displaying an NSAttributedString in a CATextLayer.
 It can also display a plain NSString.
 To use it create an instance, set the text property to an instance of an NSString or NSAttributedString, and add it to a subview.
 By default, the CATextLayer will wrap text.
 After setting the label's frame, you can call the setPreferredHeight method.
 This will adjust the height of the label to accomodate the entire text string.
 The example project shows how this is done.

+DAAttributedLabel supports clickable fields within the attributed string it displays.
+To use this, you must create an attributed string using the DAAttributedStringFormatter class, as described above.
+That class will provide an NSArray instance, which must be passed to the setText:withLinkRanges: method of DAAttributedLabel.
+When the user clicks on a field, the label's delegate will be sent a label:didSelectLink: message.
+The linkNum value send in this message will indicate which link in the attributed string was click, starting at 0 for the first link in the string.